bluefoxbandido/bluefoxblog/README.md

     the terminal.
 The application should open in a new window.
 If not, navigate to localhost:8080 in a web browser.

 # Configuration

+  - This application is configured to act as a standalone front end application, and will consume and API with it's own domain and graphic user interface.
+This application will be able to read database entries, but will not create, update, or delete records.

 # Maintainer

+  Adam Parker, Blue Fox Coding

 # External Sources and References